Old-Fashioned Chivalrous Romance 101 – A Guide

 We also believe it’s the lack of these classic romance tropes in many stories today that are killing the popularity of romance – at least in the film industry.
 (Romance in the publishing industry is thriving.)
 Old-fashioned chivalrous romance is something many of us love – but don’t even really have a definition for.
 So, we’ve decided to put this guide out there to fill the void.

 We’re in need of a major romance resurgence in entertainment right now.
-And while romance novels are still incredibly popular, the amount of romance in film and television is dwindling.
+And while romance novels are still incredibly popular, the amount of romance in film and television is much less.
 We aim to help change that!

 Okay, so, let’s get started!